BloddyRose/Converter/README.md

 ### Features
 	-Convert mp4 to mp3 with ffmpeg
 	-Make folder to store output
+	-It is using ffmpeg exe so it is kind big

 #### Hint
 	-Output files are stored in C:\ProgramFiles(86)\Converter\files